One Hit Wonders: Norman Greenbaum (1970)

 January: 1970 (US)

 Norman Greenbaum is Jewish.
-He was inspired to write "Spirit in the Sky," which references Jesus, after watching Porter Wagoner singing a gospel song on TV.
+After watching Porter Wagoner singing a gospel song on TV, he was inspired to write "Spirit in the Sky," which references Jesus.
 Greenbaum said: "I thought, 'Yeah, I could do that."
-The lyrics came really quickly but it took months to finish the music.
+The lyrics came quickly, but it took months to finish the music.
 The female backup singers were a gospel trio from Indiana, the Stovall Sisters.
 Philip Bailey was their percussionist before he joined Earth, Wind & Fire.

 ReverbGreenbaum used a Fender Telecaster guitar with a fuzz box built into the body.
 The resulting sound was an "oddly compelling" combination of gospel and hard rock, loud drums, distorted electric guitar, clapping hands, and tambourines.
 The song's mixing was optimized for car stereo systems.
-They didn't have a lot of dynamic range.
-Later, when songs were played on tiny computer speakers, this came in handy.
+They had a limited amount of dynamic range.
+Later, this came in handy when songs were played on tiny computer speakers.

 Reception

 "Spirit in the Sky" became a worldwide hit and was, at the time, the best-selling single ever for the Reprise label.
-Greenbaum told Mojo magazine September 2011 the song is "timeless.
-Most everyone else sees it that way, It appeals to one's inner self and the need for redemption, plus, heck, who wants to go to hell?"
-He's been quoted as saying, "It sounds as fresh today as when it was recorded.
-I’ve gotten letters from funeral directors telling me that it's their second-most-requested song to play at memorial services, next to 'Danny Boy'."
+Greenbaum told Mojo magazine in September 2011 the song is "timeless.
+Most everyone else sees it that way; it appeals to one's inner self and the need for redemption, plus, heck, who wants to go to hell?"
+He said, "It sounds as fresh today as when it was recorded.
+I've gotten letters from funeral directors telling me that it's their second-most-requested song to play at memorial services, next to 'Danny Boy."

 Reissues

-In the UK, this song has reached #1 three times by three different acts.
-The first was Greenbaum's version in 1970, then in 1986 Doctor And The Medics took it to number 1, and finally in 2003 for Gareth Gates And The Kumars.
+This song has reached the top of the music chart three times in the UK by three acts.
+The first was Greenbaum's version in 1970, then in 1986, Doctor And The Medics took it to number 1, and finally, in 2003, for Gareth Gates & The Kumars.

 Comments